hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

 * Red/Lisp that acts like Clojure, Haskell, Erlang and Scala
     * Please specify how exactly you think Clojure, Haskell, Erlang and Scala "act" / what they or their approaches have in common and how would you extract it into dialect ?
     * also, Red is lispy-enough already (dialects/PARSE/different evaluation modes for arguments)
+    * Is it possible to contain all lisp-like functions from these languages?

 * [dialects of different internet languages]
-* Having a language that works with or replaces HTML, CSS and XML families (see W3C Recommendations)
+* Having Red/Web that works with or replaces HTML, CSS and XML families (see W3C Recommendations)
     * Dialects for HTML ands CSS should be relatively simple .
 But are they necessary in (especially pre 1.0) core ? (in the future, I hope)
         * As soon as first web frameworks start to appear, we can be sure someone will write them (because HTML & CSS suck ;-)
-* Having a language that works with or replaces JS, SQL, NoSQL-DB and other languages (see ISO standards)
+* Having Red/Database that works with or replaces JS, SQL, NoSQL-DB and other languages (see ISO standards)
     * Red already is a nice dialect for Replacing JS (if someday JS gets added as compilation target).
     * Dialect for SQL generation seems _TRIVIAL_ (write it as learning experience; doesn't IMO belong in core, rather into some SQL DB interfacing lib).
     * But what exactly is "NoSQL dialect" supposed to do (http://nosql-database.org/)
         * But a dialect is basically a notation, a way to describe something (other code can assign it some meaning, or transform it into another form).
 NoSql is cover-term for a bunch od solutions for persisting data.
 [Hyper]Graph databases, key/value stores, document databases and [native] object store databases, there IMO cannot be "one dialect to talk to them them all".
 Start by bindings and dialects for querying concrete nosql stores, and where regularities will arise, you can abstract over them later.
     * And what should a "dialect for any other language language" accomplish ?
         * Either Red is comprehensive enough to replace other languages, or is compatible enough to use with other languages.
             * No dialects needed.
 Red, Red/System.
-If it is necesarry to interface leggacy code, there are (or will be) C ABI compatibility, Java/.Net/Cocoa bridges, sockets & protocols, what more is needed ?
+If it is necesary to interface leggacy code, there are (or will be) C ABI compatibility, Java/.Net/Cocoa bridges, sockets & protocols, what more is needed ?
+                * I assume Red/System --> Red (+ Red/Script) --> Red/Web (+ Red/Database ?)
 * Library Integration (mostly JS) *https://en.wikipedia.org/wiki/Solution_stack
     *https://en.wikipedia.org/wiki/List_of_Apache–MySQL–PHP_packages